walkermatt/aileenh.github.io/lets-get-started.md

 ![alt text](http://aileenh.github.io/images/image6.JPG "Connect to test database")

-You will notice that PostGis is listed in the extensions for that database.
+You will notice that postgis is listed in the extensions for that database.

 ## Create schema to load data into ##
 Right click on the schemas node and select New Schema...